Edward Cornwallis

 Cornwallis arrived in Nova Scotia during a period of conflict with the local indigenous Miꞌkmaq peoples of peninsular Nova Scotia.
 The Mi'kmaq opposed the founding of Halifax and conducted war raids on the colony.
-Cornwallis responded with the extirpation proclamation of 1749, orders to bring back scalps of those he considered to be rebels.
+Cornwallis responded with the extirpation proclamation of 1749, orders to bring back scalps of rebels.
 His administration erected forts at Grand Pre, Chignecto and Halifax and organised a militia of 840 men.
-Despite these efforts, the conflict would continue for several years after Cornwallis' term.
+Despite these efforts, the conflict would continue for several years after Cornwallis's term.

-Despite the war footing, Cornwallis' administration would establish the Nova Scotian government, consisting of an Executive and Legislative Council, governed by the first constitution in a Canadian colony.
+Despite the war footing, Cornwallis's administration would establish the Nova Scotian government, consisting of an Executive and Legislative Council, governed by the first constitution in a Canadian colony.
 It instituted the first British law courts in Canada; established a public school for orphans; and respected religious diversity through separation of church and state.
 It recruited European immigrants to Halifax, establishing the first Jewish community, the first ethnic German community, made up of Protestants from Germany and Switzerland, and the first Protestant dissenting congregation in a Canadian colony.

 Cornwallis is commemorated in Nova Scotia in the naming of its rivers, parks, streets, towns, and buildings.
 Such historic commemoration of Cornwallis has become controversial because of the extirpation proclamation.
 In Halifax, there were numerous protests at a statue of Cornwallis in a downtown park, leading to its removal.
 A Halifax church, junior high school, street and park all are no longer named after Cornwallis.
-Other municipalities are also removing Cornwallis' name.
+Other municipalities are also removing Cornwallis's name.

 Early life

-Cornwallis' grandfather, Charles Cornwallis, 3rd Baron Cornwallis, was First Lord of the Admiralty.
+Cornwallis's grandfather, Charles Cornwallis, 3rd Baron Cornwallis, was First Lord of the Admiralty.
 His maternal grandfather was Richard Butler, 1st Earl of Arran, a Governor of Ireland (1682–1684).
 Cornwallis was the son of Charles, 4th Baron Cornwallis, and Lady Charlotte Butler, daughter of the Earl of Arran and his wife.
 The Cornwallis family possessed estates at Culford in Suffolk and the Channel Islands.

 Cornwallis and his twin brother, Frederick Cornwallis, were made royal pages at the age of 12.
 They were enrolled at Eton at age 14.
 Their older brother, Stephen Cornwallis, the third son born, was a career officer and rose to the rank of major-general in the Army.

 Initially it was not determined which twin brother would enter the church and which the military.
 The matter was decided by accident: one day, Frederick fell and the injury paralysed his arm.
 He would take the religious path.
 At age 18, in 1731, Edward was commissioned into the 47th Regiment of Foot.